You have a choice:

 Hormonal contraceptives work by preventing ovulation, changing the thickness of the mucus in the cervix so that sperm cannot pass through, and making the lining of the uterus inhospitable for the implantation of a fertilized egg.

-Birth control pills are usually packaged in packets containing 28 pills, of which seven is a different colour – they are placebo or inactive pills.
+Birth control pills are usually packaged in packets containing 28 pills, of which seven are a different colour – they are placebo or inactive pills.
 Some come in a pack containing 21 tablets – of which are active pills.

 How should I take them?